The Ming tombs of Beijing

 Ming Tomb Complex

-The Sacred Way leads towards into the large valley around which are the 13 main tombs.
+The Sacred Way leads towards a large valley around which are the 13 main tombs of the emperors.
 It used to be uninhabited and heavily guarded up until the end of the Imperial Era in 1924 - a place of quiet solitude.
 To complete the auspicious Feng Shui there is a stream running from the west to east.
 This stream is now the source a reservoir named the ‘Ming Tombs reservoir ➚’ built in 1958 to supply water for Beijing.
 Chairman Mao himself joined the work party and it took six months to complete.
 There is a modern seven arch bridge over the stream replacing the original one.

 Some damage was done to the tomb complex in the rebellion of Li Zicheng in 1644 and this was followed by raids by the Manchus on founding their new dynasty in 1644/45.
 The Manchu leader Dorgon ordered their destruction and the Dongling tomb bore the brunt.
 The tomb buildings took two months to burn down.
 At Changling only Yongle's Great Hall was left standing.

 However the Qing dynasty then chose to honor the Ming emperors and the last Ming Emperor Chongzhen was buried here at Si Ling following the Ming tradition.
 Some of the destroyed buildings were rebuilt but on a smaller scale.
 This was probably to assuage the anger of Ming loyalists who mounted a fierce rebellion in southern China up until 1683.
 In 1725 Qing Emperor Yongzheng made a descendent of the Ming Imperial line a marquis and responsible for maintaining the rituals at the tombs.
-All the Qing Emperors then continued annual ritual sacrifices to the Ming Emperors at the complex right up until the Last Emperor Puyi when he left China in 1924 even though the Republic under Sun Yatsen had been founded.
+All the Qing Emperors then continued annual ritual sacrifices to the Ming Emperors at the complex right up until the Last Emperor Puyi when he left China in 1924.

 Only two tombs attract the bulk of the visitors.
 Changling has been restored but his burial mound has not been excavated.
 Dingling has been restored and excavated.
 It is likely that all the Imperial Ming tombs have the same layout and contents as Dingling because the rules for burial rites were very closely circumscribed.
 Apart from Emperors and their Empresses, there are an area of tombs for seven concubines along the western fringe and one for eunuchs who are buried here, but with much smaller monuments.
 Emperor Wanli preferred concubine Zheng ➚ over his Empress and sought to make her son as his heir.
 She is the most famous consort buried at the tomb of the concubines.